azurecitadel/azurecitadel.github.io/_posts/2017-08-14-arm-dsc-workshop.md

     ![](/images/ARM-Fig6.png)

     You should see the below code in the center of the Visual Studio workspace

+     {% highlight json %}
         {
         "$schema": "https://schema.management.azure.com/schemas/2015-01-01/deploymentTemplate.json#",
         "contentVersion": "1.0.0.0",